BERT-Capstone/AI-powered-chatbot/README.md

 * Local Deployment and Testing: The chatbot was deployed locally using Streamlit, a popular Python library for creating web applications.
 Final testing showed promising results in terms of user interaction and query response accuracy.

-# Please note MainApp.py is main app that is deployed.
+# Please note MainApp.py is the main app that is deployed.